Rileydk/Join/README.md

 ### Communicate and Collaborate
 - Send, receive and accept friend requests from the community of Join: 找夥伴.
 - Start a one-on-one chat with strangers or your friends.
-- Create a group chatroom with your friends, communicate with a whole team.
+- Create a group chatroom with your friends and communicate with a whole team.
 - Establish a working group chatroom based on your team instantly.

 <p align="middle">